-Fish Creek Memorial Hall was built in 1930 and has served as a community hub ever since, hosting dances, teas, concerts, meetings, classes and much more for the town down through the decades.
+The Fish Creek Memorial Hall was built in 1930 and has served as a community hub for our town ever since – hosting dances, teas, concerts, meetings, classes and much more for the community down through the decades.

-It is also a memorial hall for those whose served and those who fell in World War 1, World War 2, Vietnam and other conflicts in the world.
+As a memorial hall, the beautiful building houses honour boards acknowledging those who served and those who fell in World War 1, World War 2, Vietnam and other conflicts in the world.
+The volunteer committee of management hosts ANZAC Day annually with cuppas and ANZAC bikkies in the Hall, following the remembrance service at the Fish Creek Cenotaph.

-Currently the Hall is used for many different functions including:
+Currently the Hall is used and available for many different functions including:

 - church